Learn how to make an amazing vegetarian Muffaletta Sandwich … it’s just as good as any you’d get in New Orleans!

 I don’t know about you, but just looking at all these colorful muffaletta ingredients has me feeling very hungry!

 This is a sandwich that benefits from a little sitting, but if you can’t resist a bite, dig in.
+Otherwise, you can make this sandwich hours before serving (perfect for parties).
+Just wrap the sandwich, refrigerate, then bring to room temperature before serving.

 In New Orleans, they’d cut this vegetable muffaletta sandwich in quarters and serve it.
 That’s a big serving though, so I’m going to say this sandwich will serve six to eight people.
 And trust me, no one’s going to go hungry!